neoforged/.github/primers/26.1/index.md

     - `AbstractDeviceTracker` - An abstract tracker for managing the changes of audio devices.
     - `CallbackDeviceTracker` - A device tracker that uses the SOFT system events callback to determine changes.
     - `DeviceList` - A list of all audio devices, including the default device, if available.
+    - `DeviceTracker` - An interface for managing the changes of audio devices.
     - `Library`
         - `NO_DEVICE` is now `public` from `private`
         - `init` now takes in the `DeviceList`